Managing Around the World.

 Managing Around the World: Roundtables for Experienced Managers is a one-week intensive workshop to look deeply and critically into the way you frame and tackle current managerial challenges, drawing on the insights of experienced peers from all over the world, and using advanced consulting methods to devise effective solutions.
 You will also visit businesses in the city and learn how managers from other sectors and cultures approach the conundrums that are inherent to managerial responsibility.

 As well as solutions to your own managerial challenges, you will learn techniques and receive materials that are immediately useable back in your workplace.

-This workshop is the basis for proven organisation, management and leadership development interventions, and from 2018 onwards we offer a special track for OD and learning professionals to hone, share and perhaps radically redefine your practice.
+This workshop is the basis for proven organisation, management and leadership development interventions, we also offer a special track for OD and learning professionals to hone, share and perhaps radically redefine your practice.
+This is an essential requirement if you want to license and run this programme and adapt its various techniques in your own setting.
 Please ask for details of the facilitator track.

 Managing Around the World is designed to explore how things get done in a cross-cultural world, and how to work more effectively.
 Participants and faculty collaborate in a structured process of analysis, representation, and friendly consulting.

 The programme is in 3 parts: the purpose and nature of managerial work; field visits to local companies; and application to your own circumstances.
 The contribution of each individual is key, as we are concerned with the reality of leading and managing - however complex it might seem.

 Participants must have current managerial responsibilities.
 Many attend as part of their Executive MBA programmes at leading international business schools.
 Others are entrepreneurs or employees of international and local companies, and we keep a few places for professional consultants, policy-makers and political leaders.